-Following the Covid-19 pandemic, the need for nurses has increased exponentially throughout Florida.
+Following the Covid-19 pandemic, the need for nurses has increased exponentially throughout Florida, including South Florida.
 The increased demand for nurses has led to people joining the field.
-And if you wish to become a nurse to help those in need, you can go through the CNA plan.
+And if you wish to become a nurse to help those in need, a good first step in your healthcare career can be to become a CNA.
+CNAs in Miami can make up to $39,000 per year, according to the latest Bureau of Labor Statistics data.

 To become a Certified Nurse Aid in Florida, you will need 120 hours of classes through detailed programs from qualified staff.
 These 120 hours include supervised clinical experience for 40 hours and dedicated lectures for 80 hours.